cottonmouthaz/M5stick-wifi-scanner/README.md

 # M5stick-wifi-scanner
-Wifi scanner for an M5stickC in Platfromio
+Wifi scanner for an M5stickC in Platformio